filipw/ndcoslo2015-demos/README.md

  - `dnvm install 1.0.0-beta6-12189 -u`
  - `dnvm install 1.0.0-beta6-12189 -u -runtime coreclr`
+ - `dnvm alias default 1.0.0-beta-12189` - (to pick up the DNX in Visual Studio)

 Alternatively go to `global.json` in the MVC 6 projects and update the DNX version there